aaronparker/vcredist/help/Import-VcMdtApp.md

 ```

 ### -Architecture
-Specifies the processor architecture to download or install.
+Specifies the processor architecture to import into MDT.
+Can be x86 or x64.

 ```yaml
 Type: String[]